tbxiao/chauff.github.io/index.md

 ## News

 - Our analysis of learning transfer among programmers taking a MOOC has been accepted at [ACM L@S](http://learningatscale.acm.org/las2016/): do learner actually apply what they have learned in practice?
-We make use of GitHub as data source.
+Take a look at [my blog]({% post_url 2016-03-01-learning-transfer %}).
 - We are getting the word out about our MOOC-related learning analytics work; a demonstration paper about one of my Master student's work on self-regulation and learner feedback has been accepted at the Learning Analytics for Learners workshop, co-located with LAK 2016.